On toric generators in the unitary and special unitary bordism rings: Introduction

 We recall that a stably complex (or unitary) manifold $M$ is \emph{special unitary} (an \emph{$SU$-manifold} for short) if $c_1(M)=0$.
 A renewed interest to this class of manifolds has been stimulated by the development of geometry motivated by physics; the notion of a \emph{Calabi--Yau manifold} plays a central role here.
 By a Calabi--Yau manifold one usually understands a K\"ahler $SU$-manifold; it has a Ricci flat metric by the theorem of Yau.
 We note however that our $SU$-manifolds are rarely K\"ahler.

-As it was observed in~\cite{lu-wa}, quasitoric $SU$-manifolds can be constructed by taking iterated complex projectivisations (which are projective toric manifolds) and then amending the stably complex structure so that the first Chern class becomes zero.
+As was observed by L\"u and Wang in~\cite{lu-wa}, quasitoric $SU$-manifolds can be constructed by taking iterated complex projectivisations (which are projective toric manifolds) and then amending the stably complex structure so that the first Chern class becomes zero.
 The underlying smooth manifold of the result is still toric, but the stably complex structure is not the standard one.
-Examples of this sort were known to Conner and Floyd and used in their constructions~\cite{co-fl66m}, however the existence of torus action was not emphasised and their amended stably complex structures were actually not~$SU$.
+Examples of this sort were known to Conner and Floyd~\cite{co-fl66m}, however the existence of a torus action was not emphasised and their amended stably complex structures were actually not~$SU$.

 Characteristic numbers of $SU$-manifolds satisfy intricate divisibility conditions.
-Ochanine's theorem~\cite{ocha81} asserting that the signature of a $8k+4$-dimensional $SU$-manifold is divisible by~16 is one of the most famous examples.
-We therefore find it a kind of miracle that polynomial generators for the $SU$-bordism ring $\OSU$ occur within the most basic families of examples that one can produce using toric methods: 2-stage complex projectivisations, and 3-stage projectivisations with the first stage being just~$\C P^1$.
+Ochanine's theorem~\cite{ocha81} asserting that the signature of an $(8k+4)$-dimensional $SU$-manifold is divisible by~16 is one of the most famous examples.
+We therefore find it quite miraculous that polynomial generators for the $SU$-bordism ring $\OSU$ occur within the most basic families of examples that one can produce using toric methods: 2-stage complex projectivisations, and 3-stage projectivisations with the first stage being just~$\C P^1$.
 The proof of Theorem~\ref{mainth} involves calculating the characteristic numbers and checking various divisibility conditions.
 We use both classical and more recent results on binomial coefficients modulo a prime.

-We note also that the existence of a large torus actions indicates possible applications of our examples in the equivariant setting.
-Applicability of toric methods in equivariant bordism is currently being explored~\cite{b-p-r10}, \cite[Ch.~9]{bu-pa}, \cite{lu}.
+We note also that the existence of large torus actions indicates possible applications of our examples in the equivariant setting.
+Applicability of toric methods in equivariant bordism is currently being explored (see Buchstaber, Panov and Ray~\cite{b-p-r10}, Buchstaber and Panov~\cite[Ch.~9]{bu-pa} and L\"u~\cite{lu}).